Tight Lower Bounds and Improved Convergence in Performative Prediction: Usage of Old Snapshots: Affine Risk Minimizers

-and $C\approx 1$, it is possible to converge to a stable point despite the lower bound in Theorem \ref{theo:tightness_analysis_mofakhami}, while operating under the same conditions as the lower bound.
-A detailed proof of this theorem, along with Lemma~\ref{lemma:upper_bound}, is provided in Appendix~\ref{app:upperbound_mofakhami}, where we show that the algorithm generates a Cauchy sequence and establish its convergence to the stable point.
+Relaxing the earlier condition $\tfrac{\sqrt{\epsilon}M}{\gamma}\le1$ to the threshold $\tfrac{2}{\sqrt3}\approx1.155$, this theorem demonstrates a modest but tangible improvement—allowing ARM to breach the lower bound of Theorem~\ref{theo:tightness_analysis_mofakhami}—and shows that when $\tfrac{\sqrt{\epsilon}M}{\gamma}<\frac{2}{\sqrt3}\approx1.155$ with $C\approx1$, convergence to a stable point remains possible under the same conditions as the lower bound.
+A detailed proof of this theorem, along with Lemma~\ref{lemma:upper_bound}, is provided in Appendix~\ref{app:upperbound_mofakhami}, where we show that the algorithm generates a Cauchy sequence and converges to the stable point.
+We actually prove the convergence for schemes that use the average of the last $n$ snapshots, for any $n$, but the best result is obtained for $n=2$ so far.

-In the next section, we explore the lower bound for the convergence rates achievable using any affine combination of previous snapshots.
+In the following section, we explore the lower bound for the convergence rates achievable using any affine combination of previous snapshots.

-\section{LOWER BOUNDS FOR AFFINE RISK MINIMIZERS}
+\section{Lower Bounds for Affine Risk Minimizers}

-In the previous section, we established the potential for convergence across a wider class of problems using Affine Risk Minimizers.
-This prompts the question of how much the convergence speed can be improved, which we address in this section.
+We established the potential for convergence across a wider class of problems using ARMs.
+This prompts the question of how much the convergence class can be improved, which we address in this section.

-We propose the first distinct lower bounds for the framework described in Section \ref{sec:new_rate} and that of \cite{pmlr-v119-perdomo20a} for the class of Affine Risk Minimizers.
-The lower bound for our framework is presented in the following section, while the corresponding result for \cite{pmlr-v119-perdomo20a} is detailed in Section~\ref{sec:perdomo_arm_lowerbound}.
+We propose the first distinct lower bounds for the framework described in Section~\ref{sec:new_rate} and that of \cite{pmlr-v119-perdomo20a} for the class of Affine Risk Minimizers.
+The lower bound for our framework is presented in this section, while the corresponding result for \cite{pmlr-v119-perdomo20a} is detailed in the following.

-\begin{theorem} Suppose that Assumptions~\ref{assumption:epsilon-sensitivity}-\ref{assumption:bounded-gradient-norm} hold.
+\begin{theorem}[ARM lower bound modified Mofakhami's framework] Suppose that Assumptions~\ref{assumption:epsilon-sensitivity}-\ref{assumption:bounded-gradient-norm} hold.
 Then, there exists a problem instance in this regime, and for any algorithm in the Affine Risk Minimizers class, such that:

 \end{theorem}

 This demonstrates that the convergence rate for the class of problems satisfying Assumptions~\ref{assumption:epsilon-sensitivity}-\ref{assumption:bounded-gradient-norm} cannot exceed the given lower bound.